cardano-foundation/CIPs/CIP-0095/README.md

 [CIP-1852 | HD (Hierarchy for Deterministic) Wallets for Cardano](https://github.com/cardano-foundation/CIPs/blob/master/CIP-1852/README.md)
 standard.

-To differentiate DRep credentials from other Cardano keys the derivation path must follow:
+To differentiate DRep keys from other Cardano keys the derivation path must
+follow:

-`m / 1694' / 1815' / account' / 1718 / address_index`
+`m / 1852' / 1815' / account' / 3 / address_index`

-> **Note** `1718` was the year that François-Marie adopted the pseudonym
-> Voltaire.

-We strongly suggest that a maximum of one set of DRep credentials should be associated with one wallet account, this can be achieved by only ever setting `address_index=0`.
+We strongly suggest that a maximum of one set of DRep keys should be associated with one wallet account, this can be achieved by only ever setting `address_index=0`.
 This avoids the need for DRep Key discovery.

 We believe the overhead that would be introduced by "multi-DRep" accounts is an